bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-relative-motion.md

 where lowercase $\vector{r}$ indicates that the vector is relative and uppercase $\vector{R}$ indicates that the vector is absolute.

-The equation of motion is derived from {eq}`eq:relative-position-vector` by differentiating twice:
+The equation of motion is derived from @eq:relative-position-vector by differentiating twice:

 :::{math}
 :label: eq:relative-acceleration-vector
 \ddot{\vector{r}} = \ddot{\vector{R}}_2 - \ddot{\vector{R}}_1
 :::

-The absolute acceleration is found from Eq. {eq}`eq:two-body-inertial-equation-of-motion`.
+The absolute acceleration is found from @eq:two-body-inertial-equation-of-motion.
 Plugging in the results for the two absolute acceleration vectors:

 :::{math}
 \ddot{\vector{r}} = -G m_1 \frac{\vector{r}}{r^3} - G m_2 \frac{\vector{r}}{r^3}